sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 {% include code/deps/aliases/deps.edn %}
 ```

-then supply it when starting the REPL:
+Then supply it when starting the REPL:

 ```
 > clojure -A:dev